 - 8.1.7 The EIS should provide information based on relevant guidelines, current best practice approaches and legislative requirements about the strategies and methods for progressive and final rehabilitation of the environment disturbed by the project and decommissioning. - 8.1.8 Develop a preferred rehabilitation strategy for wells, pipelines, roads and all infrastructure associated with the project that would minimise the amount of land disturbed at any one time, and minimise the residual loss of land and water bodies with ecological or productive value.
 Describe the expected final topography of the site and proposed final land uses.
-Show the expected final topography of the site with any excavations, waste areas and dam sites on suitably scaled maps.
-Illustrate the proposed final land uses. - 8.1.9 Describe rehabilitation success criteria that would be used to measure progress and completion in relation to the final land uses and wildlife habitat areas. - 8.1.10 Notwithstanding that management techniques may improve over the life of the project, and legislative requirements may change, the EIS needs to give confidence that all potential high-impact elements of the project (e.g. water management dams, creek crossings, etc.) are capable of being managed and rehabilitated to achieve acceptable land use capabilities/suitability, to be stable and self-sustaining and to prevent upstream and downstream surface and groundwater contamination.
+Show and describe the expected final topography of the site with any excavations, waste areas and dam sites on suitably scaled maps.
+Illustrate the proposed final land uses. - 8.1.9 Describe rehabilitation completion criteria that would be used to measure progress and completion in relation to the final land uses and wildlife habitat areas.
+Describe how the achievement of the objectives would be monitored, audited and reported, and how corrective actions would be managed. - 8.1.10 Notwithstanding that management techniques may improve over the life of the project, and legislative requirements may change, the EIS needs to give confidence that all potential high-impact elements of the project (e.g. water management dams, borrow pits, creek crossings) are capable of being managed and rehabilitated to achieve acceptable land use capabilities/suitability, to be stable and self-sustaining and to prevent upstream and downstream surface and groundwater contamination.